Skip to content

 On July 1, 2026, the Brazilian industrial company Estrutural Zortea appeared on the leak site of the ransomware group Incransom.
 The listing states that internal files were exfiltrated during a ransomware attack on the firm, which designs and builds large-scale metal structures such as grain-warehouse roofing, silos, hoppers, and port facilities.

 Public reporting indicates that Estrutural Zortea, founded in 1995 and ISO 9001-2015 certified, had internal files taken.
 The company serves industrial, logistics, and port customers across Brazil.
 Available reporting describes the data as exfiltrated rather than simply encrypted, a common ransomware tactic used to pressure victims into payment.
-The exact number of people whose information was exposed remains unknown, but any employee, vendor, or customer records contained in those files are now at risk.
+The exact number of people whose information may have been exposed remains unknown, but any employee, vendor, or customer records contained in those files are now at risk.
 The leak site posting carries the typical extortion timeline seen in these incidents, although specific deadlines were not detailed in the initial public disclosure.

 Why This Matters for You and Your Family